Learn phrasal verbs with multiple meanings.

 to brush off

 Example: Sarah brushed off the dust from her golf shoes.

 Example: Peter brushed off all objections to his plan.

 1. to improve dramatically from bad to good

-Half year end results were not great but we managed to turn around things by the end of the year.
+Example: Half year-end results were not great but we managed to turn around things by the end of the year.

 2. to change direction, to make a u-turn

 Example: He had to turn around to go back home to get his passport.